Heat Pump Hot Water

-Heat pump water heaters use similar technology to heat up water as heat pumps do to heat rooms.
+Heat pump hot water heater use similar technology to heat up water as heat pumps do to heat rooms.
 They use electrical energy and a refrigerant to extract energy from outdoor heat to heat the room, the water is then stored in an insulated hot water tank.

 Heat pump water heaters are gaining popularity in New Zealand as they provide alternative means to heat your water.
 Popular systems at the moment include gas and electric hot water cylinders and gas continuous flow systems.
 Heat pump water heaters work very similar to a heat pump heating your home, where they extract heat from the outside air to heat your water.
 There are two types of systems, one where the heat pump is part of the hot water cylinder and one where the system is split.
 The heat pump unit is located outside and the hot water cylinder is located inside your home.